 Joined College in 1907-08.
 M.A.
 Schoolmaster.
 Asst. to the Professor of English, Elphinstone College, Bombay.
 Took a diploma in Teaching at London.
 For sometime Principal, D.G.
 Sind National College, Hyderabad.
 Suffered from brain trouble.

 Gidvani, Naraindas Shamdas

 Joined College in 1927-28.
 B.A.
-Now an Appraiser in H. M's Customs at Karachi, an Incorporated Accountant in England.
-Practises now at Karachi.
+Now an Appraiser in H. M's Customs at Karachi.

 Gidvani, Pahlajrai Hassasing

 Joined College in 1922-23.
 Qualified as